Brewzone/TFTBREW/README.md

 Another benefit being the lack of bounce that the tactile buttons tend to suffer from on the 20 by 2 LCD variants.

-So I set about putting together the system I would like Myself for use on Brewday or cooking a steak.
+So I set about putting together the system I would like Myself for use on Brewday or when cooking a steak.

-There has been a major rework of the code for the Sous Vide and Ebrew systems.
+There has been a major rework of the code from the Sous Vide and e.Brew systems.

 I think the screen layout is user friendly and as I think of improvements I will provide them as quickly as possible,